micans/pick/README.md

 `--sam-aln-context=<N>` - show additional context of reference sequence and (soft-clipped) query sequence in printed alignments, e.g. with `,aln_all`, up to an additional length of `N` bases.
-This is implemented by changing the CIGAR sequence itself and introducing `X` segments (mismatched sequence), `I` segments (additional query sequence) and `D` segments (additional reference sequence).
-Hence be careful not to use this with statistics for deletions and insertions.
+This is implemented by changing the CIGAR sequence itself and introducing `X` segments (mismatched sequence), `I` segments (additional query sequence) and `D` segments (additional reference sequence), as well as optionally adjusting the reference offset (column 4 in SAM format).
-This can change the CIGAR sequence and the reference offset (column 4 in SAM format).
+Sam operators provided by pick (such as `aln_nmatch`) are aware of these changes and will use the substring of the CIGAR sequence that corresponds to the aligned parts.
 In alignments non-aligned parts are indicated in the alignment string with `_`.
 The list of symbols used in the alignment string is